CCThompson82/MLE_capstone/Capstone_report.md

 be capable of separating  metastasis state classes, and thus logistic regression is an excellent long term  model for prediction.
 However, it is possible that other sources of information  could help improve model accuracy, including genetic or epigenetic specimen data.
-Ultimately a great many more number of cases will be required to increase the  resolution for metastasis prediction.
+Ultimately only increasing the sample size will be able to significantly increase the resolution for Prostate cancer metastasis prediction.

-[End]